Tishka17/tasker_backend/doc/api.md

 To get access token see authorization endpoint.

-To use any api method (except authorization) you should send `Authorization` with access token.
+To use any api method (except authorization) you should send `Authorization` with Bearer type and access token.
 E.g.

 ```
 Authorization: Bearer deadbeef